Sathyanesan-Lab/Sathyanesan-Lab.github.io/Join/index.md

 <h2>Graduate Students</h2>
-<p>Graduate students interested in pursuing masters or doctoral research in the Sathyanesan lab can send an email with their CV to asathyanesan1@udayton.edu.
-Students with an engineering or programming background are especially encouraged to apply. </p>
+<p>We are recruiting!
+Graduate students interested in pursuing doctoral research in the Sathyanesan lab beginning Fall 2025 can send an email with their CV to asathyanesan1@udayton.edu with the subject line "PhD Position Fall 2025".
+Students with an engineering or programming background are especially encouraged to apply.
+Please apply by January 2025 for consideration.</p>
 <h2>Undergraduates</h2>
 Undergraduates interested in pursuing research in the Sathyanesan lab can please fill out this <a href="https://forms.gle/uD635Sf87Mex8kek8" target="_blank">form</a> and we will get in touch with you.
 We typically look for a full-time (~40 hr/week) commitment over summers and/or a part-time (10 hr+/week) commitment across 2+ semesters during the school year.
 <h2> </h2>